Resort Living: A Review of Big Canoe, Georgia

 For those who like to socialize, there are over 50 clubs within the Big Canoe community.
-I won't list them all but some of the more interesting ones I noticed are photography club, quilting club, fly fishers club, book club, billiards club, cycling club, animal rescue club, The Artists Association, woodworking club, pottery club, and a writers club.
+I won't list them all, but some of the more interesting ones I noticed are photography club, quilting club, fly fishers club, book club, billiards club, cycling club, animal rescue club, The Artists Association, woodworking club, pottery club, and a writers club.

-For those who don't want to leave their community to attend church, Big Canoe has it's own multi-denominational chapel on the grounds.
+For those who don't want to leave their community to attend church, Big Canoe has its own multi-denominational chapel on the grounds.
 It can seat up to 350 people.
 The chapel is a central part of community life at Big Canoe, offering Sunday school and youth groups for children and teens.

 Big Canoe is a fantastic place to live, but as with any gated community, there are a few drawbacks.
 The POA fees at Big Canoe are $230 per month.
-This includes garbage services, road care, 24 hour manned roving security, over 3,000 acres of green space, over 26 miles of trails, and 7 fire stations.
+This includes garbage services, road care, 24 hours manned roving security, over 3,000 acres of green space, over 26 miles of trails, and seven fire stations.
 I guess when you look at this helping to keep your home secure and the roads clear in inclement weather ( although there isn't that much of that in GA.) it's worth the cost.
 There are also separate fees for each amenity, such as the Fitness center, Golf, tennis, swim club, etc., but if you lived outside the gates of Big Canoe, you would be paying that somewhere else anyway.

-All in all, Big Canoe is an amazing place that signals your body and mind to relax the moment you drive through it's gates onto it's forested mountain property.
-We will probably look into renting there for a week or two, because it's such a beautiful, peaceful place for a vacation.
+All in all, Big Canoe is an amazing place that signals your body and mind to relax the moment you drive through its gates onto its forested mountain property.
+We will probably look into renting there for a week or two because it's such a beautiful, peaceful place for a vacation.
 And maybe we will end up even moving there someday!
 If it's peaceful for a vacation, I can only imagine what it will be for a lifetime!

 It is now September of 2014.
 We checked out a few homes at the end of May last year and stayed in a condo at Big Canoe for one week.
-We loved the whole experience so much, that we were determined to find a home in Big Canoe.
+We loved the whole experience so much that we were determined to find a home in Big Canoe.
 We returned home and began the process of getting our home in Connecticut ready to put on the market.